 English Language Requirement.
 Students who have not obtained a previous degree at an approved English-medium institution or demonstrated English-language proficiency through an appropriate exam (e.g. TOEFL) are required to complete appropriate English-language courses, as described in the policy Graduate Student Course Requirements – English as a Second Language (GC2018-02).
 Courses taken in satisfaction of this requirement do not count towards the units required for graduation.

 Changing the degree objective from M.S. degree to Ph.D. degree.
 Consult the Earth and Planetary Sciences Ph.D. and M.S.
-Degree Requirements for information on how to change between degree objectives.
+Degree Requirements for information on how to change between degree objectives.- Course Requirements

 The course requirements as described in the EPS Graduate Program Degree Requirements are now governed by the 2023 Interim Modifications to Degree Course Requirements.
 These new requirements include less breadth and more flexibility.
+Classes not listed here should be pre-approved by the student's graduate advisor.
 All students must take:

 Breadth: 3 GEL upper-division or graduate courses, each in a different subdiscipline; one of these breadth courses can be a lower or upper-division programming or quantitative skill course providing a completely new skill to the student.